Month 12, Day 4, Friday 3:45 p.m.

 Through her shirt, she rubbed the warding medallion her grandfather had given her, the fatigue and the shame mixing to form a prickle of tears behind her eyes.
 She blinked them back rapidly.
 ‘I still have a long way to go,’ she admitted to herself.

-And so, as was becoming her habit when she had a problem, she headed to the library during her afternoon free period, before Practical Casting.
+Sebastien hurried to complete her homework before the breakfast period ended, taking it as easy as possible through her first two classes.
+As was becoming her habit when she had a problem, she headed to the library during her afternoon free period before Practical Casting.
+Such a comprehensive repository of information would surely have a solution hidden among the shelves.

 She was in the glass tunnel between the main building and the library when the sirens went off, loud and piercing and screaming of danger with their unnatural tone.

-Everyone dropped whatever they were doing, some panicking, wanting to move but not knowing where to go, others moving with purpose, and a couple seeming alarmed but confused.
+Everyone dropped whatever they were doing, some panicking, wanting to move but not knowing where to go, others moving with purpose, and a couple looking around with anxious confusion.

 “It’s an Aberrant,” Sebastien heard someone say.